gt-ospo/oss-training/notebook-lessons/oss-module-07-oss-project-best-practices.md

 ## Goals

 In this lesson, attendees will learn the following:
-* Different types of open source foundations and how they interact with open source projects
 * Tips for a successful open source project
 * Lessons learned from long-term succssful projects
+* Get training and certificate

 ## Sources
 * Eddie Jaoude [ Open Source Tips ](https://eddiejaoude.github.io/book-open-source-tips/), 2025